tetrahedronix/essential-script/README.md

 * This plugin has known conflit with JetPack Embedded Shortcode.
 You need to disable Embedded Shortcode if you want to use Essential Script and JetPack together.

 ### TODO
-- [x] Allow the use of wp_enqueue_scripts where is possible.
-It requires a checkbox.
 - [x] Support for Widgets API.
 - [ ] Support for Shortcode.
 - [ ] Move the CodeEditor in its own namespace.